-If we’re being honest, there are few VoIP providers that achieve high customer ratings on Trustpilot.
-A look at two more major providers, RingCentral and Vonage, show scores of 1.7 and 1.9 respectively.
-The reality is, most users are perfectly happy with their service, and don't feel the need to leave a review.
+What is really impressive is that there are only a few VoIP providers that achieve high customer ratings on sites, as illustrated by RingCentral's unimpressive score.
+The reality is, most users are perfectly happy with RingCentral’s service and don't feel the need to leave a review.

 Alternatives to Ooma

 The business VoIP world is a busy one, and Ooma came fifth out of 12 providers in our last round of testing, which means there are plenty of Ooma alternatives.
 Alternatively, you can skip all that hassle and instead fill in a 60-second questionnaire for a free quote tailored to your business’ size and needs, just check out our comparison tool.

 Ooma offers an excellent customer experience and was also highlighted by our research teams as a good option for retail companies.
 This is because it has the features to deal with large levels of inbound calls and its plans have useful training features, like call recording.
 However, it is poor for security (for which it scores just 1/5) and isn't even HIPAA compliant, which most VoIP systems we tested are.

 The typical lowest starting price.
 The lowest price available for your business will depend on your needs.

 Relative score out of 5

 Very easy to set up and scale as necessary.

 Ooma vs RingCentral